otrv4/otrv4/otrv4.md

 #### Receiving a Data Message

 If `msgstate` is `MSGSTATE_ENCRYPTED`:
   Verify the information in the message.
   If the verification succeeds:
     * Decrypt the message and display the human-readable part (if it contains any) to the user.
     * Rotate root, chain and mix keys as appropriate
     * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.

-If the received message contains a TLV type 1:
+    * If the received message contains a TLV type 1 forget all encryption keys for this correspondent, and transition `msgstate` to `MSGSTATE_FINISHED`.
 (TODO: in what order should TLVs be processed?
 Should we end the conversation immediately, or do other things first?)

-  * Forget all encryption keys for this correspondent, and transition `msgstate` to `MSGSTATE_FINISHED`.

   Otherwise:
-(TODO: this otherwise seems to be if the data message doesn't contain TLV type 1, which is incorrect)

-  * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.
+    Inform the user that an unreadable encrypted message was received, and reply with an Error Message.

 If `msgstate` is `MSGSTATE_PLAINTEXT` or `MSGSTATE_FINISHED`:
    * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.

 #### User requests to end an OTR conversation